MFDGaming/ubuntu-in-termux/README.md

 ## What's This?

-This is a script by which you can install Ubuntu in your termux application without rooted device
+This is a script by which you can install Ubuntu in your termux application without a rooted device

 ## Updates
 **FULLY UPDATED TO UBUNTU 19.04 DISCO**